eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Analyze, test and improve neural network compression algorithms
 	- Experience with at least one deep learning algorithm, such as CNN/LSTM/GRU
 	- Experience with at least one deep learning framework, such as Tensorflow, Pytorch, Caffe, Kaldi
 + Demonstrated expertise with C++ with at least one of std::thread / OpenCL / CUDA
++ You know your way around SQL-like databases (e.g. PostGres, Impala, Hive) and even better if have experience with Spark and other big data platforms.